shashikant-sk/Vrit_Technologies-tasks/README.md

 ### Hosting

-You can access it at [CODE RUNNER LINK ](https://task-2-seven-delta.vercel.app/).
+You can access it at [Task-2 figma LINK ](https://task-2-seven-delta.vercel.app/).

 ### Project Structure